CAPE TOWN TOUR OPTIONS

 Cape Peninsula & Cape point tour

-Cape Point is in the Cape of Good Hope nature reserve within Table Mountain National Park, which forms part of the Cape Floral Region, a World Heritage Site.
-It includes the majestic Table Mountain chain, which stretches from Signal Hill to Cape Point, and the coastlines of the Cape Peninsula.
-This narrow stretch of land, dotted with beautiful valleys, bays and beaches, contains a mix of extraordinarily diverse and unique fauna and flora.
-At Cape Point you have the option of taking the Funicular to the Lighthouse.
+Located in the Cape of Good Hope nature reserve, Cape Point is a World Heritage Site.
+The site includes the majestic Table Mountain chain, stretching all the way from Signal Hill to Cape Point.
+This stretch of coastline is dotted with bays and beaches, beautiful valleys and contains an extraordinary mix of diverse & unique fauna and flora.
+At Cape Point, we suggest taking the Funicular to the Lighthouse to get a birds eye view!

 Table Mountain & city tour